SPLUNK INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed in the United States District Court for the Northern District of California on behalf of those who acquired Splunk In

 LEAD PLAINTIFF DEADLINE IS FEBRUARY 2, 2021

 NEW YORK, Dec.
-16, 2020 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Northern District of California on behalf of those who acquired Splunk Inc. (“Splunk” or the “Company”) ( SPLK) securities during the period from October 21, 2020 through December 2, 2020 (the “Class Period”).
+17, 2020 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Northern District of California on behalf of those who acquired Splunk Inc. ("Splunk" or the "Company") (NASDAQ: SPLK) securities during the period from October 21, 2020 through December 2, 2020 (the "Class Period").

+- Warning!
+GuruFocus has detected 5 Warning Signs with NAS:SPLK.
+Click here to check it out.

 All investors who purchased shares of Splunk Inc. and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.